esper-io/dev-docs/docs/home/console/device-management/-/index.md

 ![Device Management](../../../assets/OLD_DASHBOARD/devicesettingstabopen2.png)

-Let's get into details of each action and setting below -
+Some details for each action and setting:

 ### 1. Reboot